 * Criticism grew over sex abuse scandal and false report

-LONDON, Nov 11 (Reuters) - BBC director general George Entwistle resigned just two months into the job, after the state-funded broadcaster put out a programme denounced by its chairman as shoddy journalism.
+LONDON, Nov 10 BBC director general George Entwistle resigned on Saturday, just two months into the job, after the state-funded broadcaster put out a programme denounced by its chairman as shoddy journalism.

-Later on Saturday Entwistle announced his resignation, saying the unacceptable journalistic standards of the Newsnight film had damaged the public's confidence in the 90-year-old BBC.
+In his resignation letter, Entwistle said the unacceptable journalistic standards of the Newsnight film had damaged the public's confidence in the 90-year-old BBC.